-In response to COVID-19, the following practices are in place to maintain your learning environment, to enhance the safety of our in-classroom interactions, and to further the health and safety of ourselves, our neighbors, and our loved ones.
+In response to COVID-19, the following recommendations are in place to maintain your learning environment, to enhance the safety of our in-classroom interactions, and to further the health and safety of ourselves, our neighbors, and our loved ones.

 • If you are not vaccinated, get vaccinated.
-Vaccines are readily available at no cost and have been demonstrated to be safe and effective against the COVID-19 virus.
-Visit this link for details on where to get your shot, including options that do not require an appointment: https://coronavirus.ufhealth.org/vaccinations/vaccineavailability/.
-Students who receive the first dose of the vaccine somewhere off-campus and/or outside of Gainesville can still receive their second dose on campus.
+Vaccines are readily available and have been demonstrated to be safe and effective against the COVID-19 virus.
+Visit one.uf for screening / testing and vaccination opportunities.